-FOR WINTER 2016-2017: A nice hill is just behind the chalet d’accueil.
+FOR WINTER 2018-2019 A nice hill is just behind the chalet d’accueil.
 Bring your own sleds or rent one inside the chalet.
 You can also enjoy “Les dimanches après-midis autour du feu” on some Sunday afternoons.
-See HERE for rates.
+See HERE for rates (should be updated soon).

 This 84 acre nature park had been on my to-do list all summer but we didn’t make it until end of September!
 On a warm and sunny Sunday afternoon we braved the Metropolitan (but quickly bailed out and took Henri-Bourassa), and got from Pointe-Claire to the parking lot in just under 30 minutes.